-For fans of Luke’s Lobster from New York City, yes… The famous Lobster Roll shop will be opening in Singapore anticipated next month.
+For fans of Luke’s Lobster from New York City, yes… The famous Lobster Roll shop has arrived in Singapore.

 Luke’s Lobster which also has an outlet in Tokyo, Japan, is popular with tourists and enjoys snaking queues at that Omotesando outlet.